Personal Finance

 Emergency funds can certainly be used during emergency situations that cause you to have unexpected bills.
 But having an emergency fund can also help keep you out of debt, grow your savings more quickly, and help you spend less on everyday purchases too.

-Having that extra cushion of cash empowers you in more ways than you could probably ever imagine.
+Having that extra cushion of cash empowers you in more ways than you can probably imagine.

 Unexpected medical bills arise, utility bills skyrocket, car accidents happen, and divorces take place.
 Having a savings account can help you through all of these tough situations, but it can also set you on a path to building wealth.